mrwaabbas/PythonAssignment1/README.md

 Here is the analysis of the data: https://docs.google.com/document/d/1PCyoUPWeC4sKBrB-4BYTVAkLMzNbBoH1JbOOYk8d2as/edit?tab=t.0

 The data tells the story of the Bronx, a borough in NYC that experiences racial and economic inequities as shown in the high number of evictions.
-While evictions is only a part of the issues that persist in the Bronx, this data shows how the economic inequities they are experiencing is showing up.
+While evictions are only a part of the issues that persist in the Bronx, this data shows how the economic inequities they are experiencing are showing up.

-This data can be used to tell a story about how developers and landlords may betaking advantage of rent payers here.
+This data can be used to tell a story about how developers and landlords may be taking advantage of rent payers here.
 It can also be a story about how housing policy fails residents in New York.
-The data can also be used to go into more details about zip codes and see if there are developers or landlords who are monoplizing housing in specific areas.
+The data can also be used to go into more details about zip codes and see if there are developers or landlords who are monopolizing housing in specific areas.